bookofproofs/bookofproofs.github.io/_sources/history/20th-century/fermi.md

 * Perhaps it was good that Fermi lost for in 1926 another competition was announced, this time for the chair of theoretical physics at the University of Rome.
 * This time, despite being very young for such a position, Fermi was appointed by the committee which recognised the exceptional quality of his scientific work.
 * At Rome Fermi began to built up the physics institute, which was surprisingly small when he arrived.
-* Fermi married Laura Capon on 19 July 1928; they had one daughter Nella born 31 January 1931 and one son Giulio born on 16 February 1936.
 * Certainly he deserved the honour on academic grounds but one should not assume that his appointment by Mussolini meant that Fermi supported fascism.
-* Perhaps it is more likely that because Fermi was pretty non-political, Mussolini felt that at least he was not appointing an political opponent.
 * The Academy appointment provided Fermi with a substantially additional salary.
 * Fermi gave lectures on quantum theory.
 * In 1934 Fermi carried out his most important work on the artificial radioactivity produced by neutrons.
 * Fermi was awarded the Nobel Prize in Physics in 1938.
 * Another important paper, published by Fermi in 1935, was Sulla quantizzazione del gas perfetto monoatomico.
 * In this paper he presented Fermi statistics, giving a statistical model of the atom and nucleus.
-* Fermi was not Jewish but his wife was and, although his two children were Roman Catholics, the family's situation became uncomfortable.
 * Fermi decided to write to universities in the United States looking for a position.
 * Amusingly, Fermi had to pass an arithmetic test before being granted a visa for the United States.
 * Fermi's work at Columbia University, in collaboration with other members of his team, soon showed possible applications of his research.